alperb/rdcp/README.md

 There's no authentication mechanism available in RDCP since it is a stateless protocol like HTTP.
 It is possible and recommended to use Authorization header for authentication like used in HTTP.
 It is also possible to use a custom header for authentication.

+## Headers

+### `Version`

+Version header indicates the version the client/server is using to communicate.
+Communicating parties can tolerate version differences as long as the major version is the same.
+If the major version is different, communicating parties should not communicate.

+- Sent by: `Client`/`Server`
+- Type: `const string enum`, Values: (`0.1`)

+### `Time`

+Time header indicates the time the request is sent.
+It is used to calculate the latency of the request.
+It is also used to calculate the time the request is received and replied.

+- Sent by: `Client`
+- Type: `int64`

+### `From`

+From header indicates the IP address of the client.
+It is used to identify the client.

+- Sent by: `Server`
+- Type: `string`

+### `Received`

+Received header indicates the local time of the server when request is received.
+It is used to calculate the latency of the request.

+- Sent by: `Server`
+- Type: `int64`

+### `Replied`

+Replied header indicates the local time of the server when request is replied.
+It is used to calculate the latency of the request.

+- Sent by: `Server`
+- Type: `int64`

+### `Host`

+Host header indicates the host the request is sent to.
+It is used to proxy the request to the target.

+- Sent by: `Client`
+- Type: `string`

+### `Proxied-To`

+Proxied-To header indicates the host the request is proxied to.
+It is used to proxy the request to the target.

+- Sent by: `Server`
+- Type: `string`